alexeyds/jutest/README.md

 ```

-Make it executable with `chmod +x bin/test` and you're good to go.
+Make it executable with `chmod +x bin/test` and you're good to go.\
 Now the custom `bin/test` command can be used in place of `jutest`.
 This command also supports the entire CLI API of the original.

-You can also add a `package.json` script to use `npm test` or `yarn test` instead of `bin/test`:
+You can also add it to the `package.json` to use `npm test` or `yarn test` instead of `bin/test`:

 ```json
 {